Lancelot39/kunzhou.github.io/index.md

 # Kun Zhou

+## Bio
-I am a PHD student at School of Information, Renmin University of China, under the supervision of Wayne Xin Zhao and Ji-Rong Wen.
+Kun Zhou is a PHD student at School of Information, Renmin University of China, under the supervision of Wayne Xin Zhao and Ji-Rong Wen.
-My research interests are in natural language processing (NLP), information retrival (IR) and machine learning (ML), with focuses on conversational recommender system (CRS), representation learning and their applications in real-world scenarios.
+His research interests are in natural language processing (NLP), information retrival (IR) and machine learning (ML), with focuses on conversational recommender system (CRS), representation learning and their applications in real-world scenarios.
-I obtained my master degree from Peking University, and bachelor from Hohai University.
+He obtained the master degree from Peking University, and bachelor from Hohai University.

 Email: francis_kun_zhou@163.com